 Maybe they haven’t spent time away from you because they don’t know what to do on their own.
 In that case, you could give them space by suggesting events and activities that they would enjoy.
 Instead of thinking of what you would like, think of things that seem better suited to their interests.

 When your partner asks for space, do you give them space generously?
 Maybe they need time away and to not talk at all.
 Avoid texting them the occasional text, and let them reach out to you when ready.
 You can improve your relationship more if you honor their requests whenever possible.
 Show you value them as an individual and respect needing space.
 Then, they can feel assured that your relationship will be fine even if they take time away from it.

-If you haven’t been giving your loved one space for a while, take a moment to think of their favorite activities and fun things you do together.
+If you haven’t been giving your loved one's space for a while, take a moment to think of their favorite activities and fun things you do together.
 They might have stopped doing the things they enjoy most if you don’t enjoy doing them with them.
 After you’ve thought of an interest they’ve put on the back burner, ask them if they’d like to do it again.
 Then, encourage them to revisit that past pleasure.

-Modern conveniences, like smartphones and messaging, can give you many opportunities to connect with your loved one throughout the day.
+Modern conveniences, like smartphones and messaging, can give you many opportunities to connect with your loved ones throughout the day.
 But too much texting and calling can intrude on their time and thoughts when they need space.
 So, before you pick up that phone to message him, think about how often you’ve called or texted them lately.
 If you realize you’ve been too quick to contact them, back off a little and do it less often.

-Sometimes, people get so involved in their relationship that they neglect their own interests.
+Sometimes, people get so involved in their relationships that they neglect their interests.
 Think of something you enjoyed before you were with your partner.
 Then, take some time to participate in it again.
 By doing your own thing, you open up space for them to enjoy time on their own, too.